 Just as my photographs of people using mobile phones reflect our times and technology, so do some features in western painting since the 13th Century.
 The seated Madonna and Child is one of the most frequent subjects, echoing the prevailing beliefs, culture and purposes of art.
 Figures on horseback show not just a historic means of transport, they are also statements about social status.
 These two subjects are unlikely to appear in many subsequent photographs made for this project.

 Aside from portraits, Madonnas and riders, the seated figure as subject appears in myriad guises through western painting, from praying to giving blessings, smoking to cooking, bathing to writing and seduction to playing cards.
-The mix changes over time as the dominance of religious, classical and history painting increasingly gives way to genre painting in the 18th and 19th Centuries.
+The mix changes over time as the dominance of religious, classical and history painting increasingly gives way to genre painting and painting of modern life from the 18th Century.
 It’s a shift that is reinforced by the advent of photography, which frees painting from the demands for formal portraiture.

 Among the subjects favoured by painters, in a rough order of frequency, are: groups of two or more people interacting (including romantic exchanges); people resting, relaxing, thinking; people reading; individuals or groups eating and drinking; musicians performing; people contemplating a view or work of art; domestic scenes; and artists painting or drawing.
 The overlap with the emerging subjects in Take a Seat is clear and will probably become more consistent as the project progresses.